 To decide whether properties would still have been sold if NatWest had made no errors, I need to take into account all relevant circumstances.
-I am satisfied that N's tax position - and its debt to HMRC - is relevant to my consideration of whether the IRHP issues caused N's financial difficulties.
+I am satisfied that K's tax position - and its debt to HMRC - is relevant to my consideration of whether the IRHP issues caused N's financial difficulties.
+Since Mr C had given personal guarantees for both K and N, I consider that N's tax position is also relevant.

-The evidence as to N's tax position at the time it went into liquidation is conflicting.
+The evidence as to Mr C's companies' tax positions at the time they went into liquidation is conflicting.
 I note:

-- Mr C's recollection is that he negotiated with HMRC, and N's tax bill was significantly reduced. - NatWest's internal records imply that, as at 2009, NatWest believed that Mr C had indeed been able to negotiate a significant reduction to N's tax bill.
+- Mr C's recollection is that he negotiated with HMRC, and his companies' tax bills were significantly reduced. - NatWest's internal records imply that, as at 2009, NatWest believed that Mr C had indeed been able to negotiate a significant reduction to the companies' tax bills.
 But NatWest's records do not show that it had seen any documentary evidence of that reduction. - Publicly available documents (submitted by the liquidator to Companies House) show that the liquidator's estimate of N's tax liabilities increased substantially as a result of "claims not being included in the Director's Statement of Affairs prepared ahead of the ... creditors meeting.
 The unknown claims were in respect of corporation tax and national insurance contributions". - Mr C's representatives have recently provided me with HMRC's "final proof of debt" claim for K. They have not provided me with the equivalent document for N, but they say the principles for N are similar.
 For both companies, they ask me to note that "a significant element of the claim is penalties and interest... [and] the HMRC claim before liquidation is substantially lower than the claim after liquidation". - Mr C's representative has also asked me to note that if HMRC was prepared to negotiate the tax down but the renegotiated amount was not in fact paid, then the original tax liability will remain - and further penalties will accrue.
 They say that is what happened here.